climatescope/climatescope.org/app/_en_country/indonesia.md

 In June 2013, the government introduced a solar auction programme, aimed at developing the country's solar power capacity through regular tenders.
 The programme was a failure, as only a negligible number of small projects made it through the bidding process and even fewer were actually built.
 A year after its introduction the programme was ruled unconstitutional by the Supreme Court, after the association of PV manufacturers sued the government for allowing foreign equipment to be used at all.
 Feed-in tariffs are in place for biomass, waste-to-energy and small hydro projects.
 In 2015, the small hydro and waste-to energy tariffs were converted into dollars to appease investor concerns about currency fluctuations.
 Plans were under way to also introduce tariffs for utility-scale PV and wind projects, but in October 2016, the parliament rejected the proposal and the government is now looking at fiscal incentives as an alternative.

 In theory, national utility PLN is obliged to pay IPPs the aforementioned tariffs.
 However, in practice PLN is unable to sign PPAs above the running cost of its internal production, which has hampered renewables build-out.
 The government has been is now pondering the spin-off of the renewables arm of the utility to separate the pay-out of subsidies from the generation and supply business.
-This could is likely to alleviate pressure on the cash-strapped company and eventually resolve the dispute.
+This could alleviate pressure on the cash-strapped company and eventually resolve the dispute.
 However progress on the proposed changes stalled following a cabinet reshuffle and it is unclear whether the plan will be implemented.

 ###Score summary